-Proficiency Program Students complete the program Archived Program Regulations regulations in effect at the time of the enrolment. eir Undergraduate Courses To graduate, students must have a weighted average of at least 1.7 (C-) all courses taken at Athabasca Univertowards a Bachelor of Commerce (Po rsity Examinations and Grades Diploma) degree.
-J3C Undergraduate Fees and Refunds To the Bachelor of Commerce (Post Diploma) General Regulations Refulius PROGRAM STRUCTURE Faculty Student Code of Conduct and Right to Total credits in the program Block transfer credit for two-year 120 Appeals Regulations business diploma (excluding Ontario) 60 Glossary Block transfer credit for Ontario two-year business diploma 45 Site Map Block transfer credit for Ontario up Search three-year business diploma to 66 Undergraduate Calendar Required credits (Years 3 and 4) 30 Required Finance Major credits 21

-A minimum of 12 Business and Administrative Studies credits

-ADMN 404 and ADMN 405).

-Residency requirement: A

-minimum of 30 credits must be obtained through Athabasca
+Proficiency Program Students complete the program Archived Program Regulations regulations in effect at the time of the enrolment. eir Undergraduate Courses To graduate, students must have a weighted average of at least 1.7 (C-) a all courses taken at Athabasca Univertowards a Bachelor of Commerce (Po rsity Examinations and Grades Diploma) degree. ,3t Undergraduate Fees and To the Bachelor of Commerce (Post Diploma) General Regulations Refunds PROGRAM STRUCTURE Faculty Total credits in the program 120 Student Code of Conduct and Right to Block transfer credit for two-year business diploma (excluding Ontario) 60 Appeals Regulations Block transfer credit for Ontario two-year business diploma 45 Glossary Block transfer credit for Ontario up to Site Map three-year business diploma 66 Search Required credits (Years 3 and 4) 30 Undergraduate Calendar Required Finance Major credits 21 A minimum of 12 Business and Administrative Studies credits must be at the 400 level (including ADMN 404 and ADMN 405).
+12 Residency requirement: A minimum of 30 credits must be obtained through Athabasca University in senior (300 or 400) level courses, including ADMN 404 30 and ADMN 405.